 Crawl (specifically, Stone Soup) defines itself from its contemporaries with a strong set of design philosophies.

 Crawl seems easier, at first glance, but it's not.
 It is, however, friendlier.
 At least in DCSS, there are no real instadeaths.
 If something kills you, it'll probably be something you at least half-expected: an out-of-depth monster at an early level, rather than a necklace you put on happening to be an amulet of strangulation.
-The only non-HP related death as of 0.29 is the Zot clock, and that's only when you are reduced to below 10% of your natural maximum HP, and only after multiple, significantly long warnings.
+As of 0.30, the only way to die is to run out of HP.

 Crusade against Tedium